How Realtors Grade Clients

 For Sellers, client cooperation boils down to these three things:

 1. Pricing.
 A cooperative client picks a listing price consistent with what the Comp’s suggest is fair market value for their home.

-Should no offers emerge after a reasonable amount of market exposure (30 to 90 days, depending on the price point), they’ll entertain a 3%-5% price reduction, as market conditions and feedback indicate.
+Should no offers emerge after a reasonable amount of market exposure (40 to 120 days, depending on the price bracket), they’ll entertain a 3%-5% price reduction, as market conditions and feedback indicate.